 - Sign up bonus conditions.
 In order to get the bonus points, you will usually have to spend a certain amount with a certain amount of time.

 - Airlines can devalue their program.
 If this happens, it may cost more points for upgrades and redemptions.

 Other ways to earn frequent flyer points

-Members of airline frequent flyer programs can obviously earn frequent flyer points by making flights with the airline (or its partner airlines) when those flights are paid for with cash or a credit card.
-(That is, it’s not possible to earn points by taking flights which were themselves purchased by redeeming points.)
+Members of airline frequent flyer programs can obviously earn frequent flyer points by flying with the airline (or its partner airlines) when those flights were paid for with cash or a credit card.
+It’s not possible to earn points by taking flights which were themselves purchased by redeeming points.
 Credit cards linked to frequent flyer programs often offer a higher points earning rate for purchases of flights and seat upgrades made using the linked credit card.

 Qantas also offers more ways to earn points, including: